A new polynomial criterion for periodic knots: The code

 The function from Listing~\ref{lst:cable-difference-function} implements periodicity criterion from Corollary~\ref{cor:JoThm}.
 It takes as an input an integer~\(p\) (the potential period), an integer~\(m\) (the multiplicity of the cable) and an integer~\(n\) together with a list of integers \(arr\) which encodes a braid on \(n\)-strands representing a knot \(K\).
 The function operates not on the Jones polynomial itself, but on the oriented Kauffman bracket version thereof

 hence it returns the difference

-As the first step, the function fixes the framing (lines \(6\)-\(14\)) by performing an appropriate number of Reidemeister I moves so that the writhe is divisible by \(p\), see Corollary~\ref{lem:admissible-framings}.
-And then, it performs the periodicity test.
+As the first step, the function fixes the framing (lines \(6\)-\(14\)) by performing an appropriate number of Reidemeister I moves (in the form of Markov moves on the braid) so that the writhe is divisible by \(p\), see Corollary~\ref{lem:admissible-framings}.
+Finally, it performs the periodicity test and returns the result.